Categories

 My training

-faq-page-me-holding-placentaI’m a Certified Placenta Encapsulationist with Placenta Benefits – the leading resource in placenta encapsulation.
-I’m trained to prepare placenta medicinally using a Traditional Chinese Medicine (TCM) method on file and documented with the FDA.
+faq-page-me-holding-placentaI am a PBi-trained Placenta Encapsulation Specialist to prepare placenta medicinally with a Traditional Chinese Medicine (TCM) method on file and documented with FDA.

 I have access to a comprehensive database on all things placenta.
 I can answer questions that you or your care provider have; such as “can you work with meconium-stained placenta?”, “what happens if I had a c-section?”, or “what if I develop a uterine infection during labor?”.

-There are plenty of Encapsulators who choose to work out of their own home kitchen.
-This is not legal or approved by the FDA and they are at risk for losing their business license and being heavily fined.
-Personally, I am unwilling to take this risk or introduce other known risks to the mother I am encapsulating for.
+There are plenty of Encapsulators who work out of their own personal kitchen.
+This is not legal or approved by FDA and they are at risk for losing their business license and being fined.
+Personally, I do not take this risk nor introduce other risks to the mother I am encapsulating for.

 Resource